LatviaOfficial Name: Republic of Latvia

 CURRENCY RESTRICTIONS FOR EXIT:

 Embassies and Consulates

 Latvia is a stable democracy and has one of the fastest growing economies in the European Union.
-On January 1, 2014, Latvia is set to join the euro zone.
+On January 1, 2014, Latvia joined the euro zone.
 Most goods and services can be found in the capital of Latvia, Riga.
 However, in other areas outside of the capital, many western goods and services cannot be located.
 Read the Department of State Latvia Fact Sheet for additional information on U.S. relations with Latvia.